How to Get Started with Gestational Surrogacy

 Building your family with a surrogate does not have to be emotionally draining.
 Finding the right team to help make the process easy for you and your partner is important.
 Knowing what to expect with the surrogacy process ahead of time before making a decision will allow you to feel more comfortable.

-If you’re interested in scheduling a free consultation appointment with the FSC team, call (800) 372-0529 or request a consultation online.
+If you’re interested in scheduling a free consultation appointment with the FSC team, request a consultation online.